Nandj/ospatrol-docs/docs/programs/agent-auth.rst

 .. option:: -p <port>

-    Port ossec-authd is running on.
+    Port ospatrol-authd is running on.
     **Default** 1515

 .. option:: -A <agent_name>